 No matter how much you enjoy doing your habit, there will be days when you don’t feel like doing it.
-Usually the hard part is starting.
+Usually, the hard part is starting.
 Once you get started, continuing to do your habit is going to be easy.
 To help you get started, design a routine that triggers internal events that will put you in the mindset to do the habit.

 For example, instead of trying to find the motivation to go jogging every morning, just make it a habit to put on your shoes every day and step out.
 Don’t even think of running.
 Once you do this, you will get the ball rolling and end up jogging.
 Putting your shoes on might not have helped your fitness, but it would have got you started which is often enough to lead you all the way to the end.

-This happens because of a psychological phenomenon called behavioral momentum.
+This happens because of a psychological phenomenon called behavioural momentum.
 7 Once you walk down a path, your mind feels compelled to keep walking.
 Once you start taking action towards your goal, you will keep moving towards that goal even if you no longer want to achieve it.
-Behavioral momentum makes pursuing large goals and doing new habits extremely easy.
+Behavioural momentum makes pursuing large goals and doing new habits extremely easy.
 But it can also work against you.
 If you decide to skip your habit for one day, your mind will start going down that path and you will feel like skipping more in the future.

-A routine will help you use behavioral momentum to overcome the inertia of starting.
+A routine will help you use behavioural momentum to overcome the inertia of starting.
 You need to learn how to form a habit routine because the routine needs a few elements for it to work.